cdlan/ms-template-go/docs/guidelines.md

 - Add Dockerfile in `/build` folder (or subfolder)
 - If the microservice has dependencies (DB or other ms) add a `docker-compose.yml` file in `/deployments/docker`

-## devcontainer
-Add devcontainer conf that use the same `docker-compose.yml` (if multicontainer) or `Dockerfile` as the final deployment/build (or share the same base)

 ## Config
 - Add in `/config` example file for configs (EG: if config is config.yml -> config-example.yml) with safe values (no prod values and no passwords)
 - Add real config files to gitignore